Williams County Airport: History

-In 2021, the airport received $32,000 during the COVID-19 pandemic to provide economic relief funds for costs related to operations, personnel, cleaning, sanitization, janitorial services, debt service payments, and combating the spread of pathogens at Williams County Airport.
+In 2021, the airport received $32,000 during the COVID-19 pandemic to provide economic relief funds for cleaning services to combat the spread of pathogens.

 Facilities and aircraft

 The airport has one runway, designated as runway 7/25.
 The runway measures 4,782 x 75 ft (1,458 x 23 m) and is paved with asphalt.

 For the 12-month period ending August 7, 2020, the aircraft had 8030 annual flight operations, an average of 22 per day.
 This was nearly 100% general aviation and <1% military.
 For the same time period, 21 aircraft were based at the airport: 20 single-engine airplanes and 1 jet airplane.

 The aircraft has a fixed-base operator that sells fuel, both avgas and jet fuel.
 Limited services, including catering, a lounge, and courtesy transportation, are available.